Cheap Flights to Nigeria

 Cheapest flights to Nigeria from major UK airports.

-Direct flights are available for Lagos and Abuja and these depart from Heathrow and Gatwick Airports.
-British Airways is the only airline which offers direct flights to Abuja.
-For Lagos, you can opt for Medview Airline, Virgin Atlantic, British Airways or Arik Air.
-Medview Airline is Nigerian carrier and its main hub is located at the Murtala Muhammed International Airport .
-However, its flights are only available at Gatwick Airport.
+Direct flights from UK to Nigeria are available for both Nnamdi Azikiwe International Airport and Murtala Muhammed International Airport.
+British Airways is the only airline which offers direct flights to both of these destinations in Nigeria.
+For Murtala Muhammed International Airport, you can opt for Medview Airline, Virgin Atlantic and British Airways.
+Medview Airline is Nigerian carrier and its main hub is located at the Murtala Muhammed airport, it operates flights to Nigeria from London Gatwick Airport.

-You can avail connecting flights from other airlines to Abuja, Port Harcourt and Lagos as well.
+You can also avail connecting flights from other airlines to all major airports in Nigeria as well.
 These airlines operate from major UK airports so you can choose the most suitable one.
 However, connecting flights take more time as compared to direct flights.
 Flights to Nigeria make stopovers at African, Middle Eastern or European hubs.

 Most Opted Flight Routes to Nigeria from UK